The most famous battle has changed the world. The most recognized run on earth. The tour is recognized by most athletes.

 Description of the Marathon spirit half day Marathon, Artemida private tour

 Together with your Athens taxi tours driver, you will travel to Marathon, the starting point of the annual Marathon race.
 Visit the archaeological museum, see the tomb of the Thesprotians and the tomb of the Athenian warriors of Marathon, who died defending their country, family, and homes.

 The Marathon race is a long-distance foot race with an official distance of 42,195 kilometers (26 miles 385 yards) that is usually run as a road race.

-After Marathon we’ll travel with Athens taxi tours to Artemida famous for its Temple of Artemis (the Greek goddess of the Hunt, equivalent to the Roman Dianna) in Vravrona from the 6th century BC, the new museum with artifacts from the area and its beach stretching over most of the east coast.
-Vravrona is also well known for its quality hotels, bars, restaurants and local taverns.
+After Marathon we’ll travel by Athens taxi tours to Artemida famous for its Temple of Artemis (the Greek goddess of the Hunt, equivalent to the Roman Dianna) in Vravrona from the 6th century BC, the new museum with artifacts from the area and its beach stretching over most of the east coast.
+Vravrona is also well known for its quality hotels, bars, restaurants, and local taverns.

 Vravrona or Brauron (modern Vraona), in east Attica, one of the twelve ancient Attic townships united according to ancient tradition by Theseus into a single Athenian state.
 It was well known from ancient times for the worship of Artemis, who had an important temple there and in whose honor a festival, Braurōnia, was held annually.
 This was celebrated with particular splendor every fourth year.

 The goddess Artemis was a very powerful great leader and protector.